PNNL-CompBio/spammR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of spammer is to provide tools for generic analysis of omics data that is measured in spatial context.
+The goal of spammR is to provide tools for generic analysis of omics data that is measured in spatial context.

 ## Installation